 With close to twenty songs to their name, Cabbage have already laid down some impressive markers.
 The site of a crowd losing itself in wild abandon at their ever increasing in size shows (Gorilla sold out in no time, Academy 2 is well on the way).
 It's been a long time since there's been a band that could divide opinion so clearly - you either love Cabbage or hate them (and in a way that's why the simple name is so clever) and that's why 2017 is going to be the year that they generate so much love and hatred.
 As we dust ourselves down, count the bruises and head off in the Salford night though, this felt like it was still our dark, dirty secret.

-Cabbage played Uber Capitalist Death Trade, Kevin, Fickle, Indispensible Pencil, Dinner Lady, The Road To Wigan Pier, Necroflat In The Palace, These Boots Were Made For Walking and Free Steven Avery (Wrong America).
+Cabbage played Uber Capitalist Death Trade, Kevin, Fickle, Indispensible Pencil, Dinner Lady, Dissonance, Necroflat In The Palace, These Boots Were Made For Walking and Free Steven Avery (Wrong America).

 Cabbage are on Facebook and Twitter.